 - Authority: the prospect is in a position to make a purchase decision.

 If you feel you have a grasp on lead qualification, but still have trouble connecting, keep reading!
-Today’s post explores five ways to increase your qualified leads.
+Today’s post explores five ways to increase your qualified lead pipeline.

 1. Create buyer personas.

-If you want to see an increase in qualified leads, the first step is to understand your target audience.
+If you want to increase your qualified lead generation, the first step is to understand your target audience.
 Sounds obvious, right?
 But 60-70% of B2B marketers admit they don’t truly understand their buyers (source).

 If you don’t understand your buyers, you’ll waste valuable time chasing unqualified leads.
 To fix this, companies must begin by creating buyer personas.
 A buyer persona is essentially a detailed profile of an ideal customer based on existing data and research.
 Using buyer personas, you will be able to focus your prospecting and lead generation efforts to ensure you’re not wasting time with the wrong people.